SS #670 Modifications:

 The billet plus has slightly shorter throws than the OEM Hurst shifter thanks to a relocated pivot point.
 By increasing the distance from the pivot to end ball, the stick rotates a smaller angle when going from 1st to 2nd gear.
 This is most noticeable when moving the shifter left and right.

 Some bias adjustment is possible.
 The billet plus comes from the factory with one spring on the left and two on the right; you can soften the force needed to engage 1st and 2nd by removing the inner spring on the right side.
-If the springs get weak, you can order a spring kit (2305000) from places like Amazon.
+If the springs get weak, you can order a spring kit (2305000).

 The stick is stock height but is angled towards the driver (rearward